go-vikunja/vikunja/docs/content/doc/setup/full-docker-example.md

 # Full docker example

-This docker compose configuration will run Vikunja with backend and frontend with a mariadb as database.
+This docker compose configuration will run Vikunja with backend and frontend with a mariadb database.
 It uses an nginx container or traefik on the host to proxy backend and frontend into a single port.

 For all available configuration options, see [configuration]({{< ref "config.md">}}).